ComputelessComputer/PyPKE/README.md

 The parameters can be typed in as lower case.
 ```
 Initializing PyPKE with step reactivity function
-Output file : graph only
+Output file : text only

 +--------------------------------------------------------+
 |                    Welcome to PyPKE!                   |